premkumar11/GenerateBillChart/README.md

 This simple java Project is used to generating the bill to a customer for his puchased items.

-#Prerequisites
+# Prerequisites
 Install eclipse and jdk1.8 in your local.

 # Create Classes
-create below java class
+    # create below java class
-Customer.java--POJO--Having details about a customer Item.java---POJO--Having details about an Item MainBill.java---Main Class
+    Customer.java--POJO--Having details about a customer
+    Item.java---POJO--Having details about an Item
+    MainBill.java---Main Class
-    -The MainBill.java have bill details and list of customer and list of items -Instead of DB maitain List<Customer> and List<item>
+    - The MainBill.java have bill details and list of customer and list of items
+    - Instead of DB maitain List<Customer> and List<item>

   calculateBill(String billNo, String customerId, List<Item> items, float grossTotal, float netAmount){
     // Method is used for calculate the amount and generates the bill summary.